-- is 11 feet and the minimum pedestrian width is 5 feet.
-In areas with high pedestrian demand, the pedestrian width is 8 feet or more. - Two-Way Separated Bike Lanes: the minimum bikeway width is 11 feet, excluding the gutter pan. - One-Way Separated Bike Lanes: the minimum bikeway width is 8 feet, excluding the gutter pan.
+- Trails and Sidepaths: The minimum bikeway width is 11 feet and the minimum pedestrian width is 5 feet.
+In areas with high pedestrian demand, the pedestrian width is 8 feet or more. - Two-Way Separated Bike Lanes: the minimum bikeway width is 11 feet, excluding the gutter pan.